hkzorman/blockcolor/README.md

 ### Else Problem with Licenses or Forbidden Names, Send me a Mp to Forum Minetest.net.

 * Minetest_Game Mods :  Minetest Team and Community (Look readme or license in mod directory).

+### EveryOne

+The life is not easy, but to build a game for Minetest is a real pleasure.

+Thus even if I am poor, I hope that thanks to this small game, I give a little of happiness, it costs me nothing and I have nothing else to offer that this wealth which cannot be bought.
+Thanks to the team of Minetest to have shared Minetest Engine so that I can share and create Blockcolor.
+It allows me to leave a little of me, if I come for a reason or an other one not to exist any more.
+Thanks to the people who help me build this game, improve it or even play it.